Judge temporarily halts trial in New York's fraud lawsuit against Trump

 Justice David Friedman, a judge on the state's intermediate appellate court, granted an interim stay of the trial and ordered the full appeals court to consider the lawsuit on an expedited basis.
 The court indicated it would issue a decision the week of Sept.
 25, meaning the trial could still start on schedule depending on how it rules.

+The suit, which has not been made public, lists as defendant Attorney General Letitia James and Engoron, who is presiding over the attorney general's case against Trump, according to two sources familiar with the matter.
+The suit was first reported by The Daily Beast.

+The suit accuses Engoron of neglecting an earlier appeals court decision that Trump's team says should shrink the scope of the case against him.
+Engoron may actually rule on motions related to that issue, which revolves around whether some of the alleged fraudulent statements in the case occurred outside a statute of limitations, on Sept.
+22.

-Among the issues raised by Trump's lawyers were Engoron's terse refusal to grant their recent request for a three-week trial delay, which he ruled as "completely without merit," and lingering uncertainty about the trial's scope because he has yet to comply with a June appeals court's order that he determine which claims in the fraud lawsuit are barred by the statute of limitations.
+Trump's lawyers also raised Engoron's terse refusal to grant their recent request for a three-week trial delay, which he ruled as "completely without merit."

-Other proceedings in New York Attorney General Letitia James' lawsuit against Trump and the Trump Organization will proceed as scheduled, Friedman said.
+Other proceedings in James' lawsuit against Trump and the Trump Organization will proceed as scheduled, Friedman said.
 They include oral arguments slated for Sept.
 22 on requests from James' office and Trump's lawyers that Engoron decide on some or all of the case before the trial starts.

 In a statement, James said, "We are confident in our case and will be ready for trial."